This may lead to the device causing several serious injuries including uterine perforation (tearing or puncturing the uterine wall).

 Uterine perforation may be complete, which means the device is totally located in the abdominal cavity, or partial, with the IUD in varying degrees within the uterine wall.

-Because the uterus is mainly made up of muscle, it will immediately react if things go wrong with your IUD.
+The uterus where your IUD sits is made up of muscle.
+Therefore, it will immediately react if things go wrong with your IUD.

 Here are the signs and symptoms women may have once Paragard IUD has perforated their uterus: